TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 ================================

 The output in the frontend gets configured in the setup TypoScript.
-See `Add TypoScript to your extension <t3tsref:extdev-add-typoscript>` about how to add TypoScript.
+See :ref:`Add TypoScript to your extension <t3tsref:extdev-add-typoscript>` about how to add TypoScript.

 In the :file:`examples` extension the TypoScript can be found at